 Is it cheaper to bundle home and auto insurance?

 Many insurance providers offer multi-policy discounts.
 People who choose to buy their home insurance and their auto insurance from the same company can save between 10 percent and 25 percent on their insurance premiums.

-Insurers know that you have a lot of coverage options, and each company wants you to buy as many types of coverage from them as possible.
-That’s why most insurers offer multi-policy discounts, which can save you 10 to 25 percent.
+Insurers know that you have a lot of car insurance coverage options, and each company wants you to buy as many types of coverage from them as possible.
+That’s why most insurers offer multi-policy discounts, which can save you 10-25 percent.
 (The average is around 17 percent.)
-Many companies will automatically apply a discount if you’re purchasing more than one policy.
+Many companies will apply a discount if you’re purchasing more than one policy.